The Real Housewives of Beverly Hills season 6: Cast

 Five of the seven wives from season four returned for the fifth installment.

-Shortly after season five, it was announced that both Kim Richards and Brandi Glanville would not be returning as full-time cast member in season six.
+Shortly after season five, it was announced that both Kim Richards and Brandi Glanville would not be returning as full-time cast members in season six.
 Glanville announced on her podcast, Brandi Glanville Unfiltered, that after much consideration she would be leaving the series as a full-time cast member to focus on her businesses.
 Glanville went on to describe her four years on the show as a roller coaster and complimented the series.
 Glanville continued to participate in season six as a guest star and went on to have a prerecorded video-message shown during the reunion.
-The video wasn't received well however host and Executive Producer, Andy Cohen defended the decision saying, "She was on tape for a minute-and-a-half or two minutes, they could respond or not respond, they all got the last word.
+The video wasn't received well, however host and Executive Producer, Andy Cohen defended the decision saying, "She was on tape for a minute-and-a-half or two minutes, they could respond or not respond, they all got the last word.
 Brandi didn't have the last word.
 So, you know, I feel fine about it."